-We will use a formulation of Stern's algorithm, which matches the ball-collision formulation in \cite{ballcoll}.
-The only difference between these two algorithms is the zero-window of size $\ell$ in Stern's algorithm, where no error is allowed, whereas in the ball-collision algorithm, this window is split into $Y_1, Y_2$ and $q_1, q_2$ errors are allowed respectively.
-For concrete parameters it turns out that, in most of the cases, $q_1=q_2=0$ is the most efficient choice and in a few cases $q_1=q_2=1$ is more efficient.
-Since therefore only a small improvement on concrete parameters results, we will generalize Stern's algorithm to $\mathbb{Z}_4$ in this paper.
-Nevertheless, using the ball-collision formulation allows us to use improvements and speed ups like intermediate sums.

-The setting for the algorithm is as follows: We are given the parity check matrix $H \in \mathbb{F}_2^{(n-k) \times n}$, the amount of errors we can correct $t$ and the syndrome $s \in \mathbb{F}_2^n$.
-We want to find a vector $e \in \mathbb{F}_2^n$, such that $\text{wt}_H(e) = t$ and $He^T = s$.
+The setting for the algorithm is as follows: We are given the parity check matrix $H \in \mathbb{F}_2^{(n-k) \times n}$, the amount $t$ of errors we can correct and the syndrome $s \in \mathbb{F}_2^{n-k}$.
+We want to find a vector $e \in \mathbb{F}_2^n$, such that $\text{wt}_H(e) = t$ and $He^{\top} = s^\top$.
 We are going to use all the ideas mentioned above.
-The algorithm is formulated in Algorithm \ref{sternbinary}.
+Stern's algorithm over the binary in the collision formulation is given in Algorithm \ref{sternbinary}.
 Note that, without formulating it in detail, the concept of intermediate sums is used in lines 6 and 7, and the concept of early abort is used in line 10.
-The collision is used in lines 8 and 9, since it is the same $a$ in both cases. \\
+The collision is used in lines 8 and 9, since it is the same $a$ in both cases.